 We also produced an easy read guide to voting and got the major political parties to produce their manifestos in Easy Read, too.

-Take a look and find out more on our General Election 2017 webpages.
+Take a look and find out more on our election webpages.

 Breaking down the barriers to work and Apprenticeships

 In September the Government changed the law to make Apprenticeships more flexible for people with a learning disability who struggle with English and maths.

 This is great news as we've been lobbying on this for ages.
 We're starting to take on the first Apprentices with a learning disability here at Mencap, which is super exciting.

 We also help our Disability Week Parliamentary reception, where over 40 MPs joined our call to break down the barriers to work!

 We have been campaigning to stop the Government cutting back on housing benefit available to people with a learning disability living in supported housing.